ietf-rats-wg/eat/draft-ietf-rats-eat.md

 All the detached Claims-Sets MUST be encoded in the same format as the DEB.
 No mixing of encoding formats is allowed for the Claims-Sets in a DEB.

-For CBOR-encoded DEBS, the tag TBD602 is defined to identify it.
+For CBOR-encoded DEBs, tag TBD602 can be used to identify it.
 The normal rules apply for use or non-use of a tag.
 When it is sent as a submodule, it is always sent as a tag to distinguish it from the other types of nested tokens.

 The digests of the detached claims sets are associated with detached claims-sets by label/name.
-It is up to the constructor of the detached EAT bundle to ensure the names uniqely identify the the detached claims sets.
+It is up to the constructor of the detached EAT bundle to ensure the names uniquely identify the detached claims sets.
 Since the names are used only in the detached EAT bundle, they can be very short, perhaps one byte.

 ~~~~CDDL